gatsby-uc/plugins/GOVERNANCE.md

 #### Privileges

 At this time we have no specifics for this role. as the community grows we anticipate privleges to come.
-If you have ides here please let us know!
+If you have ideas here please let us know!

 #### Responsibilities